-- The jurors were particularly interested in seeing how this project would develop the applicant's practice or push them forward in their careers.
+- The jurors recommended that applicants write their proposals with a multidisciplinary artistic audience in mind.
+When describing the proposed project, be sure to describe these in a way that will be understandable by a jury of arts professionals from a variety of artistic backgrounds, as one or more jurors may not be as familiar with the technical terms or needs of your specific art form. - The jurors were particularly interested in seeing how this project would develop the applicant's practice or push them forward in their careers.
 There is a 350-word limit on the project description section for this program, and the jurors recommended using the full word count with details about the proposed project.
 What festival/exhibition/event will you be attending, and why is it important to you?
 How is this training opportunity relevant or important for your artistic practice?
 What is the timeline of your project?
 Why is this promotional tool necessary for your continued development in your field?

-Addressing these potential questions in your proposal help convince a jury of the strength and feasibility of your application. - Strong applications in this competition included a detailed project description, a feasible and clear rationale for how this would push the applicant forward in their practice, a balanced and well-justified budget, and a selection of relevant samples of work with precise viewing instructions.
-The jurors especially appreciated when an applicant included contextual details on a concept/festival/opportunity and did not require the jurors to do supplementary research in order to understand the application. - Many of the applications in this competition contained small budget discrepancies or errors.
-The jury recommends uploading a detailed budget file with extra information about the total costs of the project rather than focusing only on the costs for the portion of the project that would be covered by this grant program.
+Addressing these potential questions in your proposal help convince a jury of the strength and feasibility of your application.

+- Strong applications in this competition included a detailed project description, a feasible and clear rationale for how this would push the applicant forward in their practice, a balanced and well-justified budget, and a selection of relevant samples of work.
+The jurors especially appreciated when an applicant included contextual details on a concept/festival/opportunity and did not require the jurors to do supplementary research in order to understand the application. - Many of the applications in this competition had missing or incomplete details about proposed collaborators; the jury recommended including a clear invitation or collaboration letter with well-defined goals and outcomes, and a budget line for payment to mentors or collaborators. - The jury recommends uploading a detailed budget file with extra notes about what expenses will be covered by the grant.
 Please refer to artsnb's Application Toolkit for tips on preparing a budget.